Putting My Diagnosis Where My Mouth Is

 Some people suggested that her medications had made her sick.
 That’s certainly possible, since “iatrogenic illness” (illness caused by medical treatment) is the third leading cause of death in the United States, right after heart disease and cancer.
 But I think that her first symptom was intestinal bleeding, and that occurred before she started treatment with all the new drugs.
 So although iatrogenic illness is a good guess, I rejected it.

 A lot of people suggested vasculitis, which is kind of a non-specific disease of blood vessel inflammation.
-However, from my Dad, I know that vasculitis is a “diagnosis of exclusion.”
+However, from the doctors in my family, I know that vasculitis is a “diagnosis of exclusion.”
 That means you diagnose someone with vasculitis when there’s obviously something wrong with them, but you’ve eliminated all the other possibilities and you can’t figure out what the problem actually is.
 Dr. Sanders wouldn’t have used that as a diagnostic challenge.
 Rejected.

 I won’t find out if my diagnosis is correct until The Well blog is updated on Thursday, when Dr. Sanders has promised to reveal the answer.
 As I said, I don’t expect to get it right but will be thrilled if I do.